The Owners of Scadbury Manor

 London Borough of Bromley

-In 1986 ODAS were given a licence to carry out archaeological work in a defined area around the moated manor complex and continue excavations there to research the history of the whole estate.
+In 1986 ODAS were given a licence to carry out archaeological work in a defined area around the moated manor complex and continue to excavate there and to research the history of the whole estate.
 In 2005, the Friends of Scadbury were formed to support the maintenance and enjoyment of the public nature reserve.

 In 2000, family and estate papers belonging to the Marsham-Townshend family came on the market and with the strong local significance were purchased by the LB Bromley.
 The Marsham-Townshend Archive is now held in Bromley Archives, in Bromley Central Library, details are in the on-line catalogue.